lucattelli/ab4-themes/README.md

 It may contain:
 1. *_spec.xml* files for different programming languages, but no *_user.xml* files.
 These ones are not needed for the theme.
 2. Image with an example of how scheme looks like.
-3. Description with the image above and a list of all "languages" that are supported (ABAP + BSP + XML etc).
+3. Description with the image above and a list of all "languages" that are supported (ABAP + BSP + XML etc).

 # Thanks